ffelten/CrazyRL/README.md

     done = terminated or truncated
 ```

-You can have a look at the `learning/` folder to see how we execute pre-trained policies
+You can have a look at the `learning/` folder to see how we execute pre-trained policies.
-using [MASAC](https://github.com/ffelten/MASAC) in both Torch and Jax.

 ### JAX version